Peter Mark Roget: Early life

-Peter Mark Roget was born in Broad Street, Soho, London, the son of Jean (John) Roget (1751–1783), a Genevan cleric, and Catherine Romilly, the sister of British politician, abolitionist, and legal reformer Sir Samuel Romilly.
-Following his father's death, the family moved to Edinburgh in 1783 where Roget later studied medicine at the University of Edinburgh, graduating in 1798.
+Peter Mark Roget was born in Broad Street, Soho, London, the son of Jean (John) Roget (1751–1783), a Genevan cleric born to French parents, and Catherine "Kitty" Romilly, the sister of British politician, abolitionist, and legal reformer Sir Samuel Romilly.
+His parents were French Huguenots.
+Following his father's death, the family moved to Edinburgh in 1783 where Roget later studied medicine at the University of Edinburgh, graduating in 1798, with a thesis titled "De chemicae affinitatis legibus" ("On the Laws of Chemical Affinity").
 Samuel Romilly, who took on the role of surrogate father to Roget and supported his nephew's education, also introduced him into Whig social circles.

 Roget then attended lectures at London medical schools.
 Living in Clifton, Bristol, from 1798 to 1799, he knew Thomas Beddoes and Humphry Davy and frequented the Pneumatic Institute.

 Not making a quick start to a medical career, in 1802 Roget took a position as a tutor to the sons of John Leigh Philips, with whom he began a Grand Tour during the Peace of Amiens, travelling with a friend, Lovell Edgeworth, son of Richard Lovell Edgeworth.
 When the Peace abruptly ended he was detained as a prisoner in Geneva.
 He was able to bring his pupils back to England in late 1803, but Edgeworth was held in captivity until Napoleon fell on 6 April 1814.

 Medical career

 With the help of Samuel Romilly, Roget became a private physician to William Petty, 1st Marquess of Lansdowne, who died in 1805.
 He then succeeded Thomas Percival at Manchester Infirmary and began to lecture on physiology.
 He moved to London in 1808 and in 1809 became a licentiate of the Royal College of Physicians.
-After an extended period of dispensary work and lecturing, in particular, at the Russell Institution and Royal Institution, he was taken onto the staff of the Queen Charlotte Hospital in 1817.
+After an extended period of dispensary work and lecturing, in particular, at the Russell Institution and Royal Institution, he joined the staff of the Queen Charlotte Hospital in 1817.
 He also lectured at the London Institution and the Windmill Street School.

 In 1823 Roget and Peter Mere Latham were brought in to investigate disease at Millbank Penitentiary.
 In 1828 Roget, with William Thomas Brande and Thomas Telford, submitted a report on London's water supply.
 In 1834 he became the first Fullerian Professor of Physiology at the Royal Institution.
 One of those who helped found the University of London in 1837, he was an examiner in physiology there.
 He gave up medical practice in 1840.